smart48/larakube/README.md

 - rename `secrets//mysql-secrets.example` to `secrets/.mysql-secrets.yml`
 - add values to `secrets/mysql-secrets.yml`
-- rename `secrets//redis-secrets.example` to `secrets/.redis-secrets.yml`
 - add values to `secrets/mysql-secrets.yml`
 - rename `configs/laravel_configMap.yml.example` to `configs/laravel_configMap.yml`
 - add your own values
 - add values to `configs/mysql_configMap.yml` of your own choosing
-- add values to `configs/redis_configMap.yml` of your own choosing
 - run `minikube start`

 followed by the use of the `kube.sh` script in the local directory: